XBone-3/booking-system-flask-v2/README.md

-# booking-system-flask
+# Booking-system-flask-v2

 flask applicatio to book a slot from available slots from provided sports

-## MySQL DB, Flask, WTF, flask-mysqldb
+## MySQL(DB), Flask, WTF, flask-SQLAlchemy

+adapted for ORM using SQLAlchemy

 ### functionalities